All Episodes

 It's never their fault.

-And this is the fact that ABC, the fact that this movie even got made, you there's one way to look at this that nobody is right now, but this is one hell of a step forward that the movie even got made at ABC.
+And this is the fact that ABC, the fact that this movie even got made, there's one way to look at this that nobody is right now, but this is one hell of a step forward that the movie even got made at ABC.

 I mean, this is stunning to me.

-I'm outraged by the Stalinist attempt to uh cause it to be edited down to where it doesn't mean anything or to be canceled.
+I'm outraged by the Stalinist attempt to cause it to be edited down to where it doesn't mean anything or to be canceled.

-Uh but this is uh it's an amazing, amazing thing.
+But this is an amazing, amazing thing.

 I'm not even worth it.

-Why are you frowning in there snurdily?
+Why are you frowning in there, sturdily?

 How can you possibly disagree with anything I just said?